zxsimon/efficient-CoT/report.md

 ### Ablation Studies

 **Performance.** We conducted ablation studies on the GSM8k dataset using the state machine reasoning configuration, focusing on the key LoRA hyperparameters of rank (16, 32, 64) and learning rate (1e-4, 5e-4, 1e-3).
 We first picked a base learning rate of 5e-4 as suggested by recent research on optimal LoRA learning rate as a function of model size [^10].
 As for rank, we began our experiments with 32 with the assumption that learning a new reasoning syntax might require more ranks than the more common choices of 8 or 16.
-Table 2 below summarizes test set evaluaton results.
+Table 2 below summarizes test set evaluation results.

 #### Table 2: LoRA Rank and Learning Rate Ablation (State Machine, GSM8K)